-The pandemic has not been good for the restaurant industry.
-Many small businesses in the sector are struggling and even some of the bigger brands couldn’t avoid bankruptcy.
-Despite that the pandemic has allowed some fast food chains to remain competitive.
+The pandemic has not been good for the restaurant industry, including for Jollibee.
+Many small businesses in the sector are struggling and even some of the bigger brands couldn't avoid bankruptcy.
+Despite that, the pandemic has allowed some fast-food chains to remain competitive.
 This is because their low price allows them to thrive.
-At the same time, drive-through business is booming.
+At the same time, the drive-through business is booming.
 In July, drive-thru visits increased 13% in the US.

-Jollibee Foods Corporation (OTC: JBFCY) is a phillipine restaurant chain.
+Jollibee Foods Corporation (OTC: JBFCY) is a Filipino restaurant chain.
 Operating since 1975 and with a global presence across multiple continents.
 Jollibee is mainly present in the Philippines where they have been dominating the local market.
-The company owns several brands and has also been a franchisee for well known brands like Burger King and Dunkin’ Donuts.
+The company owns several brands and has also been a franchisee for well-known brands like Burger King and Dunkin’ Donuts.
 In total Jollibee operates 17 brands.

 Fast Food Market

 Jollibee is the largest Asian restaurant chain.
 The company currently has 5,813 locations across the globe.
 Predominantly in the Asian region.
 The global fast-food market is expected to be worth $931 billion by 2027.
 Growing at a CAGR of 4.6% from 2020 to 2027.
 Jollibee’s management intends to become one of the top 5 restaurant chains across the world.